envoyproxy/envoy-website/README.md

 $ bazel run --action_env=ENVOY_COMMIT //site:live_docs
 ```

+Changes made to content in the underscore-prefixed jekyll folders will trigger an immediate server reload.

 ### Running the site locally (Docker)

 You can run the website inside a Docker container with the provided [compose recipe](docker-compose.yml).